Send Us News:

 If You Can, Please Help The Rap Sheet to Survive and Thrive

-Check out our picks of more than 300 crime and thriller novels due out on both sides of the Atlantic between now and April Fool’s Day.
+Check out our selection of more than 300 works of mystery, crime, and thriller fiction--from both sides of the Atlantic--scheduled to reach bookstores between now and Labor Day.
 Click here.

 Rap Sheet Followers